 - Virginia Woolf age 59 drowned herself in a river : Suffering from mental illness and depression and the feeling that there was no help for her suffering.

-- A teenage boy takes overdose of antidepressants: His father revealed his son had bipolar disorder and was being treated for depression.
+- A teenage boy takes overdose of antidepressants: His father revealed his son had bipolar disorder was being treated for depression, and was dealing with bullying at school.

 - A 15 year old boy jumps from the rooftop of his school: His suicide note revealed that he was dealing with severe depression.